Sales effectiveness: Methodologies

-Note: No sales force effectiveness methodologies have been independently audited by the Marketing Accountability Standards Board (MASB) according to MMAP (Marketing Metric Audit Protocol).
+Note: No sales force effectiveness methodologies have been independently audited by the Marketing Accountability Standards Board (MASB) according to Marketing Metric Audit Protocol (MMAP).

 Prime costs

 Gross revenue is determined by deducting the cost of production from the revenue and the wholesale and retail companies deduct the cost of production in purchase prices.
 All the costs of serving customers are then calculated and spread by customer.
 The prime costs include: